 Through generous support from the Kresge Foundation, Western Michigan University, and others, Fostering Success Michigan is Implementing a statewide collective-impact strategy that strives to prepare young people in foster care between the ages of 12 and 25 across the state of Michigan for success in higher education and beyond.
-Fostering Success Michigan will increase awareness, access, and success in higher education and post-college careers for students from foster care.
+Fostering Success Michigan will increase awareness, access, and success in higher education and post-college careers for youth and alumni of foster care.